If Thou Wilt Be Perfect (2018)

 by Melissa Dunphy

-From An Interview with Melissa Dunphy, the Composer of This Sunday's Anthem by David Sinden for St Peter's Episcopal: "It’s true that many of my works are inspired by political messages, movements, and events, and it’s no accident that this text also reads as political.
+From St Peter's Episcopalan interview with Melissa Dunphy by David Sinden: "It’s true that many of my works are inspired by political messages, movements, and events, and it’s no accident that this text also reads as political.
 But I think we also sometimes forget that Jesus was an inherently political figure.
 His message that we should care for the sick and the poor as a moral priority, that the humblest are the most holy, and that the meek shall inherit the earth, is just as political and relevant today as it was when he first preached it.
 One of the things I most admire about Christian philosophy is the introduction into mainstream discourse of the idea that wealth and status do not equate to goodness, and even more radical than that, that wealth and true Christian goodness might be mutually exclusive.
 It’s a question that we all have to examine, whether or not we are Christian: is inequality, especially extreme wealth inequality, damaging to our own spirit as well as the world at large?
 I think this is an important issue that we are currently facing, even though Jesus addressed it two thousand years ago."

 "The a cappella harmonies offer lovely moments of meditation on this important text."
 [National Pastoral Musicians]